miroslawmajka/aws-serverless-app/README.md

 -   runs tests against that application
 -   collects the results
 -   brings that environment down keeping the costs low
--   most of all, it is about running a Web application _CHEAPLY_ when utilising the _serverless_ methodolgy (no constantly running EC2s or VMs)
+-   most of all, it is about running a Web application _CHEAPLY_ when utilising the _serverless_ methodology (no constantly running EC2s or VMs)

 Apart from that the solution provides a pipeline for a constantly active (i.e. "production") environment in the Cloud.